ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/syllabus.md

   different than partners or pair programming.
 You must still do your own work.

 - **Closed** assignments, where you cannot collaborate with others.
-The closed assignments this quarter are the programming assessments (exams).
+The closed assignments serve as programming assessments (exams).
 You cannot ask clarification questions but you can report potential issues as private posts on Piazza or to staff members.
 Staff will not look at your code or comment on it.
-There will no Lab/office hours during closed exams.
+They will not answer questions about closed assignments during Lab/Office hours.
 These programming assesments are take-home exams.

   On closed assignments/assessments:
     - You cannot look at or use anyone else's code in any way.